A Contextual Bandit Bake-off: Algorithms

 We also experimented with a variant we call active $\epsilon$-greedy, that uses notions from disagreement-based active learning~\citep{hanneke2014theory,hsu2010algorithms} in order to reduce uniform exploration to only actions that could plausibly be taken by the optimal policy.
 While this variant often improves on the basic~$\epsilon$-greedy method, we found that it is often outperformed empirically by other exploration algorithms, and thus defer its presentation to Appendix~\ref{sec:active_e_greedy_appx}, along with a theoretical analysis, for reference.

-\paragraph{Greedy.} When taking $\epsilon = 0$ in the $\epsilon$-greedy approach, with the IWR reduction, we are left with a fully greedy approach that always selects the action given by the current policy.
+\paragraph{Greedy.} When taking $\epsilon = 0$ in the $\epsilon$-greedy approach, with the IWR reduction,\footnote{We note that while IPS and DR could also be used here, the resulting algorithms are less natural since loss estimates have large bias when~$p_t$ is only supported on the greedy action, making them poor candidates for off-policy learning.
+We also found these variants to be outperformed by IWR in our experiments.} we are left with a fully greedy approach that always selects the action given by the current policy.
 This gives us an online variant of the greedy algorithm of~\citet{bastani2017exploiting}, which regresses on observed losses and acts by selecting the action with minimum predicted loss.
 Although this greedy strategy does not have an explicit mechanism for exploration in its choice of actions, the inherent diversity in the distribution of contexts may provide sufficient exploration for good performance and provable regret guarantees~\citep{bastani2017exploiting,kannan2018smoothed}.
 In particular, under appropriate assumptions including a diversity assumption on the contexts, one can show that all actions have a non-zero probability of being selected at each step, providing a form of ``natural'' exploration from which one can establish regret guarantees.
 Empirically, we find that Greedy can perform very well in practice on many datasets (see Section~\ref{sec:experiments}).
 If multiple actions get the same score according to the current regressor, we break ties randomly.